How To Improve You Next Workout And How To Prevent A Shitty One.

 Example of static stretching: Sit and reach, touch toes and hold for 20 to 30 seconds each leg

-Example of dynamic stretching: Sit and reach, touch toes and then release.
+Example of dynamic stretching: Sit and reach, touch toes and immediately release.
 Repeat several times.

 Some prime examples of my favorite dynamic stretches are: